dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/idsr_agg-design.md

 #### Example 1: A disease where 1 suspected case is the threshold (ie. diptheria)

 Let us take an example in which 1 suspected case is the threshold to identify if an area is in alert.
-Note that this same nomenclature would apply to an example in which 1 confiremd case is the threshold to identify if an area is in outbreak.
+Note that this same nomenclature would apply to an example in which 1 confirmed case is the threshold to identify if an area is in outbreak.

 We can use the example for `diptheria`; if we review the [validation rules thresholds](#validation-rules---thresholds) section we will see one suspected case of diptheria is our threshold.